-These days, it seems like you can do just about anything online.
-From scheduling a workout class to arranging for a ride at your doorstep to ordering toothpaste instead of grabbing it from a store, our smartphones and computers make it easy.
+These days, most of us do all kinds of tasks online.
+From scheduling a yoga class to booking a dinner reservation to ordering more toothpaste instead of grabbing it from a store, our smartphones and computers make it easy.

 Still, there are some folks who don’t feel comfortable conducting their banking online.
 They worry perhaps that they’ll hit the wrong button and send thousands of dollars speeding off into unknown parts of the ether.
 Or maybe having a physical bank makes them feel more at ease, is more familiar to them, and they feel like their money is safer.

-Once we’ve examined these pros and cons to online banking, you can make an informed decision about whether online banking is right for you.
+Once we’ve examined these benefits and downsides of online banking, you can make an informed decision about what kind of banking is right for you.
 Maybe it’s even a combo of the two styles.
 Then, we’ll talk about how to move your banking to an online-only platform if that’s what suits you.

 Consumers have a few different options when it comes to where they park their money and use it to complete transactions.
 The traditional options are to use a commercial bank with bricks-and-mortar branches or a credit union.
 A credit union is a financial co-op that is generally owned and operated by its members (as opposed to being a publicly-traded company).

 But these added services are not what we are talking about today; here, we are discussing the use of an online-only or an internet-based bank versus a traditional bank.
 Online-only banks are a newer alternative to traditional banks.
 Sign up for a digital bank, and you will do all of your banking operations online.
 Online banks generally have no physical locations, which can help them to keep overhead costs low.
 In turn, they typically pass those savings on to you and offer some perks over traditional banks, such as a higher interest rate on savings accounts.

-Because not all online banks are the same, the following list of pros and cons won’t capture every nuance, but hopefully you’ll get an idea of what services are offered.
+Because not all digital banks are the same, the following list of pros and cons won’t capture every nuance, but hopefully you’ll get an idea of what services are offered.
 Knowing these details should help you evaluate the benefits of both mobile banking and traditional banking and which one suits you best.

 Pros of Online Banking